What is Eligibility?

 Your eligibility profile may also include the following relevant conditions:

-- maintaining or increasing capital levels
+- you may need to maintain or increase capital levels

-- providing specified levels of security
+- we may ask you to provide specified levels of security

-- frequency of financial reporting
+- we may ask you to change the frequency of your financial reporting

 Building contract review program

 icare HBCF manages the Building Contract Review Program (BCRP) and outsources it to authorised service providers.